 To address this challenge, organizations need to adopt a comprehensive approach that prioritizes productivity AND security.

-Implementing best practices for secure infrastructure access
+Implementing best practices for secure cloud infrastructure access

 Role-Based Access Controls

 Role-based access controls (RBAC) allow organizations to control who can access what resources based on their roles and responsibilities.
 This ensures developers and cloud ops personnel have access to the resources they need to do their jobs, while restricting access to sensitive resources to only those who need them.
-PRA uses integrations to common identity providers to ensure that approved users have timely access to systems and users who should not have access don’t.
+Privileged Remote Access uses integrations to common identity providers to ensure that approved users have timely access to systems and users who should not have access don’t.

 Bring Your Own Tools (BYOT)